Judge Instruction Sheet

-Books are shipped out USPS Express Mail, flat rate boxes, so they're delivered in from one to three days.
-The last date I will accept submissions is February 15, 2019, and they will be shipped to the judges within three business days.
+Books are shipped out USPS Express Mail, flat rate boxes, for delivery in from one to three days.
+The last date I will accept submissions is February 28, 2021, and they will be shipped to the judges within three business days.
 That should provide enough time for the judges to finish reading and before their meeting in May.

-Each judge sheet has ten questions, which you answer with a numerical value rating from one to ten.
+Each sheet has ten questions, which are answered with a numerical value rating from one to ten.
 You can make comments on each question; however, that's not required.
-Many judges make comments to help them recall the material so they can discuss it at the judge’s luncheon when the final decisions are made.
+Many judges make comments to help them recall the material so they can discuss it at the judges luncheon when the final decisions are made.
 In the past, some of the comments made were extremely harsh, which was fine when no one but the judges saw them.
 Now, however, authors can request copies of the judge comments to help them understand how their books were rated.
 The writers will NOT get the judge names or any identification to protect privacy, but the comments can be quite valuable.
 Any negative comments need to be constructive, rather than destructive.

 In past years judges used to make marks in the books as they read; however, now we ask that the books be returned in saleable condition.
 Please don't make notes or marks on the pages or covers.
-If there is a book you would like to have a particular book, they need to let me know at the luncheon.
-We have one copy that is not returned to the author, so is available for one of you to have if you are interested.
-Books that are not taken by the judges (the fourth copy) are donated after the banquet.
+If a judge would like to have a particular book, they need to let me know.
+One copy is not returned to the author, and is available for an interested judge.
+Books that are not taken by the judges are donated after the banquet.

 If you have any questions, please let me know.
 And if you have any suggestions on how we might improve the competition or the judging process, I'd love to have them!